10 Symptoms of Boerhaave syndrome You Should Never Ignore

 If you experience symptoms such as fever, chills, or an elevated heart rate along with chest pain and difficulty swallowing, it is crucial to seek urgent medical care.
 These signs may indicate the presence of sepsis, a life-threatening condition that requires immediate intervention to prevent further deterioration.

-● Must Read: 7 Symptoms of hyperthyroidism You Should Never Ignore
+● Must Read: 10 Symptoms of rheumatoid arthritis You Should Never Ignore

 Diagnosis and Treatment